techsenger/patternfx/README.md

 * Clean Architecture.
 The `Composer` centralizes all logic related to managing child components, keeping the `View` and `Presenter` free from responsibilities that do not belong to them.

-`Port` is an interface with its implementation supplied by a nested, non-static class `Presenter.Port`.
+`Port` is an interface with its implementation supplied by a nested, non-static class in `Presenter`.
 It represents an explicit communication channel between presenters.

 This interface is introduced to achieve the following objectives: